IkoMosiEntertainmentHub/Nuvio-Logo-Collection/README.md

 The assets in this collection have been gathered from **different sources and places**.

-Credit goes to the **respective creators, artists, designers, companies, studios, organizations, copyright holders, trademark owners, and other rightful owners** of the materials included here.
+Credit and ownership belong to the **respective creators, artists, designers, companies, studios, organizations, copyright holders, trademark owners, licensors, and other rightful owners**.

-I make an effort to preserve available attribution and source information where possible.
+Where reliable source or creator information is available, I make an effort to preserve the available credit and attribution.

-If you know that an asset has incorrect, incomplete, or missing attribution, please let me know so I can review and update the information.
+If you know that an asset has incorrect or incomplete attribution, please contact me with the relevant information so I can review and update it.

-I would rather correct the information than knowingly leave an incorrect attribution.

 ---

 ## 🏷️ Trademarks

-All trademarks, brand names, logos, service marks, franchise names, company names, and other protected branding remain the property of their respective owners.
+All company names, brand names, logos, service marks, franchise names, studio names, network names, and other trademarks remain the property of their respective owners.

-Their appearance in this repository does **not** mean that I own them or have permission to represent the respective companies, brands, studios, networks, franchises, or organizations.
+Their inclusion in this repository does **not** mean that I own them, control them, or represent the organizations associated with them.

 ---

-## 🚫 No Official Affiliation
+## 🚫 Independent Project

-This repository is **unofficial**.
+**Visual Assets Library is an independent project.**

+It is not:

+- An official Nuvio project
+- An official Xperience project
+- A Nuvio-owned repository
+- An Xperience-owned repository
+- An official collection supplied by any referenced platform
+- A project endorsed by the companies or rights holders represented here

-I am not affiliated with, endorsed by, sponsored by, employed by, or officially connected to **Nuvio** or any company, streaming service, studio, network, franchise, creator, artist, or rights holder represented in this collection.
+I am not affiliated with, employed by, sponsored by, endorsed by, or officially connected to Nuvio, Xperience, or the other platforms, companies, studios, networks, franchises, creators, and rights holders referenced in this repository.

-Nothing in this repository should be interpreted as an official partnership, sponsorship, endorsement, or relationship.
+Any reference to a platform or project is solely to describe a potential use case or compatibility context.

 ---